nunofachada/cf4ocl/docs/userguide.md

-The _cf4ocl_ library offers an object-oriented interface to the OpenCL API using wrapper classes and methods (or structs and functions, in C terms), grouped in modules of the same name, as shown in the following
+The _cf4ocl_ library offers an object-oriented interface to the OpenCL API using wrapper classes and methods (or structs and functions, in C terms), grouped into modules of the same name, as shown in the following
 table:

 | _cf4ocl_ module                         | _cf4ocl_ wrapper class | Wrapped OpenCL type |